 - Make your bedroom conducive to sleep – make sure lights (including devices and computers) are off, window coverings are closed, the temperature is comfortable and curious pets are kept out

 Ultimately, the battle of the bulge can be won.
-All you need is the right attitude, a good healthy food, a good amount of exercise – and, as you now know, a good night’s sleep.
-So get proactive about your health and log off, drift off and wake up brand new.
+All you need is the right attitude, good healthy food, a good amount of exercise – and, as you now know, a good night’s sleep.
+So get proactive about your health and log-off, drift off and wake up brand new.

 If you would like some help getting back into shape, book in for an appointment with us today!